jlink-workshop/scoreboard/README.md

 # Deployment instructions

-Run buildAndDeploy.bat or buildAndDeploy.sh script, depending if you are on Windows or on MacOS, Unix, Linux.
+Run buildAndDeploy.bat or buildAndDeploy.sh script (overwrites existing .jar in deployment folder), depending if you are on Windows or on MacOS, Unix, Linux.
 Push the newly created file ``scoreboard-console.jar`` under folder deployment to github server.